 Once you have an established company page on LinkedIn it’s time to start adding engaging content.
 LinkedIn has great publishing tools that allow you to create and upload articles, images, and video.
 We recommend you use all three to offer value to your followers and position your business as a credible resource in your industry.

-The average user on LinkedIn is hungry for new and useful content with the majority of them self-identifying as “news-junkies”.
-But, be forewarned, there is a ton of content published on LinkedIn daily and generic techniques simply won’t cut it.
+The average user on LinkedIn is hungry for new and useful content with most of them self-identifying as “news-junkies.”
+But, be forewarned, there is a ton of content published on LinkedIn daily, and generic techniques simply won’t cut it.

 Take the time to create high-quality content that is useful and informative to your audience.
-To stand out, make sure your article provides added value or a unique perspective to the alternatives in the industry.
+To stand out, make sure your article provides added value or a unique perspective to the industry alternatives.